Salix-OS/docs.salixos.org/content/faq/extra-console/_index.md

 ---
-title: "How to get an extra console in the salix installer"
+title: "How to Get an Extra Console in the Salix Installer"
-menutitle: "Installer extra console"
+linktitle: "Installer Extra Console"
 ---

 If you find the need to open an extra virtual console during the